bizhishui/bizhishui.github.io/_posts/2017-03-07-Build-Netlib.md

 ```

 #### Compile into Shared Library
+{:.no_toc}
-To compile it to shared library, we need make more changements.
+To compile it to shared library, we need make more changements[^](http://stackoverflow.com/questions/23463240/how-to-compile-lapack-so-that-it-can-be-used-correctly-during-installation-of-oc).
 For user who use original BLAS, they are

 ```